 As per WHO (World Health Organization) over 300 million people are suffering from some of other kinds of Mental Illness.
 More than 8 lacs of teenagers end their life by suicide worldwide every year and hardly 10 % of them receive timely treatment in the form of proper counselling and medications.

 We as a parent often want to control our child’s life, and due to external stress, we unknowingly pass on our anxiety to them.

 How to nurture your child’s mental health?

 Parents have a lot of power when it comes to their child’s mental health.
-It’s a cry from the deep-rooted stigma when most of the parents want their kids to fulfill a dream, a career option that they could not pursue or complete due to some reason.
+It’s a cry from the deep-rooted stigma when most of parents want their kids to fulfil a dream, a career option that they could not pursue or complete due to some reason.